 Bank of China (Hong Kong) Limited's market risk management is intended to ensure proper oversight of market risk, assure market risk taking activities are consistent with its risk appetite while optimising risk and return.
-In accordance with the Bank of China (Hong Kong) Limited's corporate governance principles in respect of risk management, the Board and Risk Management Committee, senior management and functional departments/units perform their duties and responsibilities to manage the market risk.
-The Risk Management Department is mainly responsible for managing market risk, assisting senior management to perform their day-to-day duties, independently monitoring the market risk profile and compliance of management policies and limits and ensuring that the aggregate and individual market risks are within acceptable levels.
+In accordance with the Bank of China (Hong Kong) Limited's corporate governance principles in respect of risk management, the Board and Risk Management Committee, the Branch's Senior Management and functional departments/units perform their duties and responsibilities to manage the market risk.
+The Risk and Compliance Department is mainly responsible for managing market risk, assisting senior management to perform their day-to-day duties, independently monitoring the market risk profile and compliance of management policies and limits and ensuring that the aggregate and individual market risks are within acceptable levels.

-The Branch manages market risk according to the Bank's business requirements and risk tolerance level.
+With reference to Bank of China Hong Kong Limited's market risk management framework, the Branch manages its market risk according to prescribed business requirements and risk tolerance level.